 \end{description}

-~\ignore{ } \end{proof}
+\end{proof}

-\begin{lemma} Let $A$ be the starting point of \ro2 which is the first to discover an interesting point $I$.
-Let also the other interesting point be at $B$, where $\arc{IB}=\alpha$.
-If $A$ lies outside the arc $\arc{IB}$, then the performance of Algorithm \ref{def: wireless algo} is $1+ \boundw$, for all $\dist\in [0,\pi]$. \end{lemma}
+\begin{lemma} Let $A$ be the starting point of \ro2 which is the first to discover a PoI $I$.
+Let also the other PoI be at $B$, where $\arcc{IB}=\alpha$.
+If $A$ lies outside the arc $\arcc{IB}$, then the performance of Algorithm \ref{def: wireless algo} is $1+ \boundw$, for all $\dist\in [0,\pi]$. \end{lemma}

 \begin{proof} For the case analysis below, we rely on Figure~\ref{fig: wireless-algo A out}.
 As before, robots spend time 1 to reach the periphery of the disk.
 Below we calculate the remaining time until evacuation.